Sharad Kelkar: Career

-In 2021, he played the role of a military officer in the film Bhuj: The Pride of India.
+In 2021, Kelkar played the role of a military officer in the film Bhuj: The Pride of India.

-In 2022, He played a dark-shaded character in Operation Romeo.
+In 2022, Kelkar played a dark-shaded character in Operation Romeo.
 In the film, he played the character of a police officer.
-Then he played the Antagonist role in Code Name: Tiranga.
-His Next release was Pan Indian Marathi historical Period film Har Har Mahadev playing the role of Bhaji Prabhu Deshpande,a Maratha warrior character in the film.
+Kelkar played the Antagonist role in Code Name: Tiranga.
+His next release was Pan Indian Marathi historical Period film Har Har Mahadev playing the role of Bhaji Prabhu Deshpande, a Maratha warrior character in the film.